 Saturday, September 22 and Sunday, September 23, 2018

-The Alberta Cheerleading Association and Spring Tumbling are excited to once again partner for the 2018 Coaches’ Conference Saturday, September 22 and Sunday, September 23, 2018 - Location TBD.
+The Alberta Cheerleading Association and Spring Tumbling are excited to once again partner for the 2018 Coaches’ Conference Saturday, September 22 and Sunday, September 23, 2018 - St. Albert Catholic High School.

 The conference classes and workshop sessions will provide a unique opportunity to learn new skills, grow and develop your program, and to network with other like-minded people from within our Cheer Community!

 The 2018 information package will be released this Fall 2018.

 The Alberta Cheerleading Association's AGM will be held in conjunction with the 2018 ACA Coaches' Conference on September 22, 2018 at St. Albert Catholic High School.

 ACA Awards Banquet